 Early Paleozoic sediment mixing

 The first appearance of the index fossil Treptichnus pedum and other shallowly penetrative burrows in lowermost Cambrian strata has long been regarded as a marker of major increases in the complexity and extent of infaunal seafloor colonization (28) and major changes in seafloor substrate character—particularly the decline of Ediacaran-style matgrounds and emergence of Phanerozoic-style, well-bioturbated mixgrounds (29, 30).
 Cambrian trace fossil assemblages indicate that infaunal locomotion and burrow construction were well-advanced across a range of shallow marine settings by the early Cambrian (28, 31).
 However, field-based, integrated assessment of sedimentological metrics and preservation of trace fossil assemblages across a range of lower Cambrian facies has indicated that sediment-mixing was only poorly to moderately developed during this interval (Materials and Methods; data S1; (10, 31-33)).
 Lower Cambrian sedimentary fabrics are poorly disrupted.
 As evaluated using the ichnofabric index (ii) (34), in which ii 1 indicates undisrupted depositional stratification and ii 5 indicates complete overprinting of physical stratification by bioturbation, lower Cambrian heterolithic siliciclastic and carbonate strata only rarely exceed ii 3 and are most commonly characterized by ii 1 or 2 (4).
-Sandstone tempestites are, on average, extremely thin (e.g., a recent study (35) reported a lower–middle Cambrian shallow marine mean sandstone event bed thickness of 1.3 cm), indicating limited inter-bed homogenization by bioturbators (data S1; (4, 36)).
+Lower Cambrian sandstone tempestites are, on average, extremely thin (e.g., a recent study (35) reported a mean sandstone event bed thickness of 1.3 cm from heterolithic successions recording a range of shallow marine settings).
+In modern seafloor settings and younger stratigraphic successions (see below), bioturbators commonly mix sediments across bed junctions, blending adjacent bedforms and thus ‘erasing’ the thinnest beds; the presence of extremely thin sandstone event beds in lower Cambrian successions therefore indicate limited inter-bed homogenization by coeval bioturbators (data S1; (4, 36)).
 Meiofauna-scale and millimeter-scale burrows are common; large and deep fabric-disruptive burrowing is uncommon (31, 33).
-Surficially produced and shallow-tier trace fossils and abiogenic sedimentary structures (e.g., tool marks) are remarkably common and exceptionally preserved, testifying to the cohesive and poorly mixed nature of seafloor sediments (data S1; (4, 18, 32)).
+Surficially produced and shallow-tier trace fossils and abiogenic sedimentary structures (e.g., tool marks) are remarkably common and exceptionally preserved in lower Cambrian strata, testifying to the cohesive and poorly mixed nature of seafloor sediments (data S1; (4, 18, 32)).